Deepp805/random_subreddit/README.md

-Extension that opens up a random subreddit
+Extension that opens up a random subreddit.
+To use, download this code using your preferred method, which can be either ssh or through a zip file.
+You can then use a guide like this (https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/) to upload the extension to chrome and then use.